-Future Cartographic is a journal and community for creative writing.
-Especially writing that relates to art, place, and time (as most all writing does).
+Future Cartographic is a community for creative writing and art.

 I’m Erik Moe, Founder and Chief of Expeditions here.
-I have two simple goals for Future Cartographic going forward:
+I have two simple goals for Future Cartographic:

-- to build a community around creative writing, and
+- to build real-life community around art, creative writing and collaboration

-If you’re working on writing, or have been curious about writing but aren’t sure how to start, let’s talk!
+If you’re working on a project, especially one that contemplates place and time (as most art does), or have been curious about creative writing but aren’t sure how to start, let’s talk!
 This is a community of support that will strengthen your practice.
 Art—especially writing—craves dialogue.
-Dialogue strengthens writing.

-As far as this website goes, the writing here is sure to evolve.
-Initially, and perhaps for quite a while, I’ll use this space to practice what I preach.
-Namely, writing in public to find your people and strengthen your practice.
-Some of that writing will touch on the themes of Future Cartographic’s past projects exploring art, place and time.
-I expect much of it will be new territory.
-And as Future Cartographic’s creative writing programs grow, I would like to include the voices of participants and fellow explorers.
+Some of my writing will touch on the themes of Future Cartographic’s past projects exploring art, place and time.
+Other posts will explore entirely new territory.
+And as Future Cartographic grows, I would like to include the voices of participants and fellow explorers like you.

 Origins of Future Cartographic

-Future Cartographic began in 2015 as a project exploring the future of neighborhoods in D.C. (and in cities everywhere).
-The central logic went like this:
+Future Cartographic began in 2015 as a project exploring the distant future of neighborhoods in D.C. (and cities everywhere): imagining hyperlocal utopias as a tool for rethinking change at the neighborhood and planetary level.

-These explorations on foot and in conversation led to a series of walks, conversations and art installations you can read about in the Projects section of this website.
-Many of these involved the creation of distant hyperlocal utopias—speculative fiction about familiar places.
+These explorations led to a series of walks, conversations and art installations you can read about in the Projects section of this website.
+Many of these involved the creation of speculative fiction set in places I’ve come to know through my walks.

 Writing and Community

-These projects yielded a huge amount of material I needed to organize in narrative form if it were to make any sense at all.
+These projects yielded a huge amount of material I wanted to organize in to a narrative form.
 And so I sat down to write.
 And write.
 And write.
 As of June 2019, I had written 208,790 words over the past few years according to the app I now use to track it all (not counting free-writing and journals).
-Much of that writing is a mess.
-Some of it has earned generous encouragement, and a few grants and opportunities.
+Much of that writing was and is a mess.
+Some of it has earned generous encouragement, grants and other opportunities.

 But the writing process has been a quiet one.
-Less social.
-Less about community and friends and exploring the physical world than the early Future Cartographic work.
-More time in front of a computer.
+Less social, less about community and friends and exploring the physical world than the early Future Cartographic work.
+It necessarily involves more time in front of a screen.

-One of art critic Jerry Saltz’ rules for artists speaks to the need for creative community we all share as artists:
+One of art critic Jerry Saltz’ rules for artists speaks to the need for dialogue and friendship we all share as writers and artists:

 Artists must commune with their own kind all the time.
 There are no exceptions to this rule, even if you live “out in the woods.”
 Preferably commune in person, but online is more than fine.
 It doesn’t matter where you live: big city, small city, little town.
 You will fight and love together; you will develop new languages together and give each other comfort, conversation, and the strength to carry on.
 This is how you will change the world — and your art.

-This is the kind of writing community I envision building with you at the new Future Cartographic.
+This is the kind of community I envision building with you at Future Cartographic.

 How do we get there?
 We’ll figure that out together.
 My ideas include: